 Your design and images should also keep with your brand’s overall visual identity.
 Be sure to use the same logos, fonts and color schemes across all your content.
 A unified look will enhance the professionalism of your website, reinforce brand identity and make your content more memorable.
 Your digital content should also be optimized to look appealing on multiple devices, not just a laptop.

-While publishing regular blog posts can add a new dimension to your website, it’s not the only way to reap the benefits of content marketing.
-Before you begin a publishing push, try your best to determine which media your target audience is actually consuming.
-Depending on your sector, that could mean anything from vlogs to white papers.
+While publishing a regular blog post or two can add a new dimension to your website, it’s not the only content type that adds value.
+Before you begin a publishing push, develop a content strategy that utilizes the channels your target audience is actually consuming.
+Depending on your sector, that could mean anything from visual content like vlogs to white papers.
 Wherever your work is being posted, try to maintain consistent style and branding throughout.
 While a video script and a case study are definitely going to feature different styles of copy, they should still sound like they’re coming from the same organization.
 Employing a content calendar will also help you keep track of what you’re publishing across a range of channels.

 Want to really flex your content marketing muscle?
 Use print marketing to support your digital content.
 Try adding QR codes to your business cards or other printed marketing materials that connect customers to your blog, ebooks or social media accounts.
 This gives buyers something tangible to remember you and also drives web traffic without the use of Google’s algorithm.
 Print content is especially useful for small businesses looking to differentiate themselves from the competition.

-While adding online content goes a long way toward boosting your website’s SEO, there are additional steps to optimizing blogs and landing pages for search engines.
+While developing a content marketing strategy can go a long way toward boosting your website’s SEO, there are additional steps to optimizing blogs and landing pages for search engines.
 Determining what words and phrases potential customers are searching for when they’re looking for a business like yours — and using them in your content — will make it easier for these customers to find your business.
-Keyword analysis can be performed with multiple online tools, including SEMrush, Moz and Google Adwords’ Keyword Planner.
+SEO keyword analysis can be performed with multiple online tools, including SEMrush, Moz and Google Adwords’ Keyword Planner.

 While using all of the relevant keywords in your text is important, it needs to sound organic.
 Search engines can spot websites that engage in “keyword stuffing,” and customers will be turned off by the manufactured, impersonal writing.
 Remember, your content should always be written with customers in mind first and foremost, not an algorithm.